1enn0/intro-jupyter-notebooks/README.md

 in a terminal.

-### Create Virtual Environment

 In the `pipenv` world, virtual environments are _project-based_.
-The information about the environment (required Python version, dependencies, ...) is stored in a text file called _Pipfile_ within the project directory.
+The information about the environment (required Python version, dependencies, ...) is stored in a text file (_Pipfile_) within the project directory.

 To create the virtual environment for this tutorial, **make sure you are in the directory of this repository** and run

 ```
 pipenv install
 ```

-This will look for the _Pipfile_, create a new virtual environment using the required Python version and install all package dependencies.
+This will create a new virtual environment using the correct Python version and install all package dependencies.

-After the installation is completed, there are basically two ways to interact with your new environment:
+Once the environment is successfully created, there are basically two ways to interact with it:
 * `pipenv run`: run a given command inside the virtualenv
 * `pipenv shell`: spawn a subshell with the virtualenv activated (can be deactivated with `exit`)

+Note that these commands should always be executed from within the project directory (i.e. the directory that contains the Pipfile).

+---

-## Start JupyterLab
+## Start JupyterLab and Run Your First Notebook

-Finally, start JupyterLab inside of your new virtual environment with
+Finally, start the JupyterLab server inside of your new virtual environment with

 ```
 pipenv run jupyter lab
 ```

-This should automatically open up a new tab in your default browser, presenting you the JupyterLab start page.
-You can ignore the terminal window from now on, it's just the server running in the background.
+This will start an instance of the Juypter server and automatically open up the JupyterLab start page in your browser.
+We will only be interacting with the browser front-end from now on but you need to leave the server running in the background.

+Using the file browser in the left pane, navigate into the `notebooks/` directory and open up the `0_notebooks.ipynb` file.